simple-ai-opensource/simple-or/CONTRIBUTING.rst

 4. You should increase the version number

 Your PR requires a review from one of the authors before it will be merged.
-Once your PR is approved, it is merged to the development branch.
+Once your PR is approved, it is merged to master branch and push automatically to Test PyPI.
+An author will verify the Test PyPI installation and manually trigger a workflow that sends the new changes to the official PyPI.
-Later, an author can merge the development branch into testing (initiated by an author).
-At that moment a workflow is triggered that uploads the distribution to Test PyPI.
-After verifying the distribution works from Test PyPI, the authors merge the testing branch into the master branch and the distribution is sent to the official PyPI.

 Tips
 ----